Read in: IT ๐ฎ๐น EN ๐บ๐ธ

 The Commodore 64 is an 8-bit home computer produced by Commodore Business Machines since 1982.
 It is also known as C64, C=64 and CBM64 and almost 20 million units were sold, in different versions, until 1994, when Commodore Business Machines declared bankruptcy.

-The success of the Commodore 64 is attributable to several factors.
-Surely it was sold at a fairly affordable price.
-It was also distributed in department stores and toy stores.
+The success of the Commodore 64 is to be attributed to several factors.
+It was certainly sold at a fairly affordable price.
+It was also distributed also in department stores and toys.
 Finally, there was a wide availability of video games and software for the C64, which could be used both at home and in the office.

 From the memories I have of when I was a child, the Commodore 64 (breadbin) was the first computer to enter the house.
 I was still in elementary school.
 Unfortunately, that computer was not preserved, as it was sold to buy the next Commodore 128, which I still own.